Prince Harry Praised For Carrying On Princess Diana’s Legacy Amid Meghan Markle Engagement Rumors

 Now Prince Harry has his own romance, with the world watching just as closely as he spends time in Africa with Meghan.
 People magazine asked whether, after a year together, it’s possible that Markle and Harry are already engaged.
 They might be, but the couple probably won’t be the ones making the official announcement, according to royal tradition.

 Instead, when it’s official, the palace will announce the engagement.
 For how it might happen, the magazine recalled when Prince William and Kate Middleton announced their own engagement on November 16, 2010.
-After multiple wedding bell rumors, it was the palace who made the announcement in the early morning.
-That was followed by a photo call and interview, all arranged by the palace.
+After multiple wedding bell rumors, it was the palace which announced their engagement in the early morning.
+That was followed by a photo call and interview; all arranged by the palace.

-Consequently, when Harry and Meghan do follow in the footsteps of Diana and Charles, as well as William and Kate, it’s anticipated that it also will be announced by the royal family.
-Keep your eyes on the royal Twitter feeds, @KensingtonRoyal, @RoyalFamily and @ClarenceHouse, for the fairy tale news.
+Consequently, when Harry and Meghan do follow in the footsteps of Diana and Charles, as well as those of William and Kate, it’s anticipated that it also will be announced by the royal family.
+Keep your eyes on the royal Twitter feeds, @KensingtonRoyal, @RoyalFamily, and @ClarenceHouse for the fairy tale news.

 [Featured Image by Kirsty Wigglesworth/AP Images]